w3c/wot/testing/plan.md

 Thing Description validation is the process of determining whether a given Thing Description file satisfies the specification in the [W3C WoT Thing Description]() document.

+In summary, Thing Descriptions can be validated at four levels:
+1. JSON syntax validation.
+This simply checks that a TD is a valid JSON document.
+   Note that JSON-LD 1.1 files must also be valid JSON.
+2. Validation against a JSON Schema.
+A Thing Description can be validated using a JSON validator using a JSON Schema.
+This checks for several normative structural requirements, for example, whether mandatory elements are present and whether they have acceptable types.
+Note: a single JSON Schema cannot catch several classes of error in TDs due to extension vocabularies, which allow additional structures defined by the extension to occur in many places.
+   Due to this, the base TD JSON Schema is necessarily tolerant of additional properties in these places.
+3. Validation against a JSONLD ontology.
+This tests the RDF structure and vocabulary.
+It can check that (for example) no words are used that are not defined in an in-context vocabulary.
+4. Validation against OWL ontology.
+TD uses several interferencing rules based on OWL, and additional tests can be used to verify that inferenced values (for example) are consistent.

 ## Thing Network Interface Testing

+**TODO: Describe Ege's Network testing**

+## Scripting API Testing

+**TODO: Describe Scripting API Test Suite**

 ## Security Testing
 Security Testing is the process of testing a given implementation of a Thing for